THE BCE DIFFERENCE

 - Upload a copy of your tax certificate

 - Enter the expiration date of your certificate via the calendar pop-up tool.
 Select your month and year and then the day your certificate expires.

 Yes and we apologize for any inconvenience.
 Some dealers have already sent in their 2018 tax certificate and we need those to be done via the website for proper record keeping.

 And each year when your tax certificate renews, login and upload your tax certificate.
-No need to send it a copy via email or fax.
+No need to send it via email or fax.

 HOLIDAYS, CLOSURES, AND SPECIAL DATES

-Monday, Tuesday, December 25th - 26th - Closed for Christmas.
+Monday, December 24th thru Wednesday, December 26th - Closed for Christmas.

-Friday, December 29th & Monday January 1st - Closed for New Year's.
+Monday, December 31st & Tuesday, January 1st - Closed for New Years.

 BCE will be on a normal schedule through Friday, December 28th.